ArchiveTeam/github-items/README.md

-Everything in `OLD_PROJECT` is from a formet github project.
+Everything in `OLD_PROJECT` is from a former github project.
 The rest is from the newer project.